Some companies prefer data scientists to have advanced degrees (M.S. or Ph.D.) in a quantitative field.

 - and all the new packages and approaches that continue to proliferate

-Data miners dig deep into big data sets to discover new and interesting patterns.
-Cluster analysis, anomaly detection, dependencies – the diamonds in the rough.
+Data miners dig into big data sets to discover new and interesting patterns using cluster analysis, anomaly detection, and dependencies.

 Interested?
-Find a class or ferret out a work mentor.
+Find a class or work mentor.
 Most data mining syllabi will touch on key concepts, practical applications and common algorithms.

 Above all, stay open to possibilities.
 Data mining is interdisciplinary by its very nature, drawing from AI and machine learning, statistics and database systems.

-Love it or not, it’s going to come in handy.
-Even if you’re not creating the models yourself, you’d best know how to parse them and present them to higher-ups, as well as how to tell if you yourself can work with them.
+Even if you’re not creating the models yourself, it’s useful to know how to parse them and present them to higher-ups, as well as how to tell if you yourself can work with them.

 “Knowing the difference between a fact table that is put together well and one that is faulty with semi-structured unconstrained keys makes all the difference in how easily you can trust and massage the data you’re trying to capture.”